swharton1/Emissivity_Cubes/README.md

 cusp_id.py - Implementation of the cusp identification algorithm from Sun et al. (2019).
 Used because the flowlines method can miss the cusps.
 Used to unmask the cusps after the flowlines method by calc_emissivity.py

-get_meridians.py - Gets the XY and XZ meridian planes out of a 3D datacube for plotting.

 read_ppmlr.py - Code to read in the ASCII PPMLR files.